didemertens/pomodoro-app/README.md

 ```

 # Task list
-Users can add tasks to their lists and mark these as done as well.
+Users can add tasks to their list and mark these as done when they're finished.
 I created one reducer function to perform all of the actions.
-For example, to add a task to the list, I created a copy of the to do list, and pushed the new task to that copy:
+For example, to add a task to the list, I created a copy of the to do list and then pushed the new task to that copy:

 ```javascript
 const todoReducer = (todoList = [], action) => {